xiongyu0523/azure-sphere-bootcamp/README.md

 - Has selected Azure Sphere tenant by `azsphere tenant select -i <tenant id>`
 - (New device ONLY) Device is claimed to user's tenant by `azsphere device claim`
 - Device is recovered by `azsphere device recover` command to have a knowning good Azure Sphere OS.
-- [Git](https://git-scm.com/download/win) is installed and added to PATH.

 # Hardware